laurenschrader/Text-Analyzer/README.md

 Describe: numberOfOccurrencesInText()

-Test: "It should return 0 occurrences of a word for an empty string."
+Test1: "It should return 0 occurrences of a word for an empty string."
 Code:
 const text = "";
 const word = "red";
 numberOfOccurrencesInText(word, text);
 Expected Output: 0
+Notes:

+Test2: "It should return 1 occurrence of a word when the word and the text are the same."
+Code:
+const text = "red";
+const word = "red";
+numberOfOccurrencesInText(word, text);
+Expected Output: 1
 Notes:

 ## Known Bugs